 Getting Started with Chef Solo.
 Part 2

-In the previous article we discussed how to use Chef Solo, learned about knife, librarian and vagrant tools, which help us to use and testing Chef Solo kitchen.
+In the previous article we discussed how to use Chef Solo, learned about knife, librarian and vagrant tools, which help us to use and test Chef Solo kitchen.
 In this article we will learn cookbook structure and will write own cookbook.

 Cookbook